Licensed Vocational Nurse to Registered Nurse (LVN to RN)

-This is an accelerated program that assists you to advance your career from LVN-to-RN.
+This is an accelerated program that assists in advancing your career from LVN-to-RN.
 LVNs completing this program will be prepared to perform the following duties:

 • Assess patients’ conditions